Widowed Parent's Allowance

 What to do if your circumstances change

-You must tell the Bereavement Benefits section or Jobs and Benefits office if your circumstances change, for example:
+You must tell the Bereavement Benefits section if your circumstances change, for example:

 - you stop being entitled to Child Benefit